AMDmi3/opening_hours.js/README.md

 This script not only shows you if the found value can be processed with this library or not, it also indicates using different colors if the facility is currently open (open: green, unknown: magenta, closed: blue).

 ## Test it yourself (the geeky way) ##
 You want to try some opening_hours yourself?
 Just run ```make interactive_testing``` or ```node interactive_testing.js``` which will open an primitive interpreter.
 Just write your opening_hours value and hit enter and you will see if it can be processed (with current state) or not (with error message).
 The number in the beginning of the returned line can be read as exit code (0 means the value could be processed and 1 means an critical error appeared during parsing).
-The second number indicates if additional location information (nominatim JSON) where necessary to parse the value (e.g. value uses variable times or days).
+The second number indicates if additional location information (nominatim JSON) where necessary to parse the value (e.g. value contains holidays).
 The third number is one if the parsing did throw warnings (singular or plural).

-It is much easier by now.
+Testing is much easier by now.
 Have a look at the [demo.html](#demohtml).
 The reason way this peace of code was written was to have an interface which can accessed from other programming languages.
-It is used by the python programs regex_search.
+It is used by the python program regex_search.

 ## Performance ##